cslarsen/mersenne-twister/README.md

 **MT19937**, colloquially called the _Mersenne Twister_.
 It was given this name because it has a period of 2^19937 - 1, which is a Mersenne prime.

+The code here is actually ~1.6 times *faster* (on Intel CPUs) than the reference implementation mt19937ar.c (see below).

 The Mersenne Twister is highly regarded for its performance and high quality pseudo-random numbers.
 In spite of this, it is *not* suited for cryptographic code, because one only needs to observe 624 iterates to predict all future